 Enterprise security templates are often over-engineered for small CPA firms.
 The right template should scale appropriately — covering a solo practitioner through a 50-person firm — without requiring a dedicated IT department.
 Our free WISP template for 2026 is designed with this balance as a core requirement, not an afterthought.

 One area where many templates fall short is incident response.
 The IRS requires tax preparers to notify the IRS upon discovering a data breach, and most states impose their own notification timelines (commonly 30-72 hours).
 A compliant template must include specific breach response procedures — not a generic placeholder.
-Our standalone cybersecurity incident response plan template provides a detailed companion resource for this section.
+Our all-in-one compliance package provides a detailed incident response companion resource for this section.

 The IRS Model WISP Template: Strengths and Real Limitations

-• Limited cloud guidance: Most modern accounting firms use cloud-based tax software, document portals, and remote desktop access.
+Limited cloud guidance: Most modern accounting firms use cloud-based tax software, document portals, and remote desktop access.
 The IRS model provides minimal guidance on securing these environments.
-Our guide on cloud services for tax professionals addresses this gap directly.
+Our guide on secure client portals for tax practices addresses this gap directly.

 The IRS model is an excellent starting point, but treating it as a finished compliance product leaves your firm exposed.
 The strongest approach is to use the IRS template as a foundation and layer in the additional controls required by the Safeguards Rule, NIST guidance, and your state's data security laws.